-The “good news” is that while successful people tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
-By focusing on the future, executives can help direct reports be “right” tomorrow, as opposed to proving they were “wrong” yesterday.
+The "good news" is that while successful people tend to resist negative feedback about the past, they almost always respond well to positive suggestions for the future.
+By focusing on the future, executives can help direct reports be "right" tomorrow, as opposed to proving they were "wrong" yesterday.
 Effective coaches can generally cover what they need to say by focusing on the future (as opposed to dwelling on the past).
-Executives who use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, “Provides development feedback in a timely manner.”
+Executives become coaches when they use the Six-Question process almost always get dramatically higher scores from direct reports (one year later) on the item, "Provides development feedback in a timely manner."
 Interestingly enough, this approach does not focus on feedback; it concentrates on suggestions!

 The Six-Question Process